aldelaro5/Bug-Fables-Internal-Docs/docs/MainManager/Boot and reset process.md

 - `StartMenu` which has a disabled StartMenu component (it gets enabled during the boot process)
 - `MainCam` which contains the structure of the [Camere system](../General%20systems/Camera%20system.md), but more importantly, it has a child called `MainCamera` that has the only MainManager component in the game and it is enabled

-This effectively means that the earliest component that will kick in is MainManager which has a Start method.
+This effectively means that the earliest Unity component that will kick in is MainManager which has a Start method.
 This is where the boot process starts.

 ## MainManager.Start
 MainManager.Start can be considered the first declared method to run with the only methods running before it are runtime defined such as static constructors.
 It is the earlest part of the boot process.